dy24703/PoW_Hardfork/README.md

 ## Speed of commoditization of cutting edge specialty hardware

-After years of research and development bitcoin mining hardware is nearing, or at, state of the art with regard to chip design.
+After years of research and development
+Bitcoin mining hardware is nearing, or at, state-of-the-art in regard to chip design.

-If profits continue of specialty hardware makers competition will increase, profit margins will decrease, and we will see commoditization of bitcoin mining hardware created using the height of human ability.
+If profits of specialty hardware makers continue;
+competition will increase,
+profit margins will decrease,
+and we will see commoditization of
+Bitcoin mining hardware created using the height of human ability.

 Changing the PoW algorithm would slow this achievement